-- I use one cup of whole wheat flour to give these buns a grainier texture and more presence as a bun.
+- We use one cup of whole wheat flour to give these buns a heartier texture and more presence as a bun.
 If you prefer a smoother texture and lighter roll use all purpose bread flour for this recipe.

 To make an egg white glaze whisk an egg white with 1 teaspoon of water and a dash of salt.

 Use a pastry brush to brush a light coat of egg white onto the bun tops before baking.
 This will give the buns a shiny top like you see on our homemade dinner rolls.

 Be aware that salt affects yeast activation.
 If you reduce the salt you should also reduce the yeast by the same percentage.